org-arl/unet-blog/_posts/2018-09-24-On-Underwater-Localization-using-UnetStack.md

 Simply put, the following is our objective:

-*Given two landmarks at which the underwater acoustic modems are deployed and their locations in Cartesian space is known, and a underwater static or mobile node (e.g. an AUV, underwater robot etc.) equipped with an underwater acoustic modem, the task is to determine the AUV's location in Cartesian space.*
+*Given two landmarks at which the underwater acoustic modems are deployed and their locations in Cartesian space is known, and an underwater static or mobile node (e.g. an AUV, underwater robot etc.) equipped with an underwater acoustic modem, the task is to determine the AUV's location in Cartesian space.*

 ![jpg](assets/img/map-1.jpg)

 The figure shown above illustrates the setup that is considered.
 The blue markers are the landmarks with the known locations where the modems are deployed.
 These locations can be GPS coordinates at the point of deployment.
 The red markers show where the unknown location of the target node could be.
 We refer the node which needs to be localized as the target node.
-The origin is set at Node 1 and the XY plane is visulaized as shown in the figure above.
+The origin is set at Node 1 and the XY plane is visualized as shown in the figure above.

-Note that atleast three reference nodes/modems are required to uniquely localize the coordinates in the XY plane.
+Note that at least three reference nodes/modems are required to uniquely localize the coordinates in the XY plane.
 Since in this case, we have only two modems (Node 1 and Node 2) acting as the reference nodes, there will be an ambiguity in the location of Node 3 when trying to localize.
 A convenient assumption we make here is that the target node (Node 3) is only deployed in the right side of the origin (i.e., the abscissa is positive).

 The GPS coordinates at these known locations are converted to local cartesian coordinates.
 Let the GPS locations at which the modems are deployed be: